Bill Millin: Later life

-Millin saw further action with 1 SSB in the Netherlands and Germany before being demobilised in 1946 and going to work on Lord Lovat's highland estate.
-In the 1950s he became a registered psychiatric nurse in Glasgow, moving south to a hospital in Devon in the late '60s until he retired in the Devon town of Dawlish in 1988.
+Millin saw further action with 1st Special Service Brigade in the Netherlands and Germany before being demobilised in 1946 and going to work on Lord Lovat's highland estate.
+In the 1950s he became a registered psychiatric nurse in Glasgow, moving south to a hospital in Devon in the late 1960s until he retired in the Devon town of Dawlish in 1988.
 He made regular trips back to Normandy for commemoration ceremonies.
 France awarded him a Legion of Honour for gallantry in June 2009.
 In 2006, a Devon folk singer, Sheelagh Allen, wrote a song about him, "The Highland Piper".

 Millin played the pipes at Lord Lovat's funeral in 1995.
 Millin, who suffered a stroke in 2003, died in hospital in Torbay on 17 August 2010, aged 88.
 His wife Margaret (from Edinburgh) died in 2000.
 They were survived by their son John.